DUI Lawyers in Las Vegas, Nevada

-Instead, the law considers the blood alcohol concentration of the driver to determine whether they are driving under the influence.
+Instead, the Nevada law considers the blood alcohol concentration of the driver to determine whether they are driving under the influence.
 If your blood alcohol concentration is .08 percent or above, DUI charges can be brought against you.
 Your BAC creates the presumption you are too impaired to drive, even if you actually aren’t.
-A prosecutor doesn’t have to prove you were impaired to convict if the prosecutor can prove your BAC was too high while behind the wheel.

 If you have been arrested on suspicion of driving under the influence of drugs or alcohol, hiring an experienced Las Vegas DUI defense lawyer as soon as possible is your best bet.
-Nick Wooldridge will work with the prosecutor to see what evidence the police have against you and what options are available for reducing your sentence through a plea agreement.
-A good criminal defense lawyer from LV Criminal Defense can also take the case to trial if necessary, and may be able to show that the blood alcohol testing was done improperly or is somehow faulty.
+LV Criminal Defense will work with the prosecutor to see what evidence the police have against you and what options are available for reducing your sentence through a plea agreement.

 Top Rated Criminal Lawyer